EnvisionDoc/device_connection_en/howto/device/manage/creating_device.md

 ## Follow-up Operations

+To store the telemetry data in EnOS TSDB, you need to configure the TSDB policy before activating the device.
+Else the data sent from the device won't be stored in TSDB by default.
+For more information, see [Configuraing TSDB Storage](/docs/data-asset/en/2.0.9/configuring_tsdb_storage).

 When offline, the status of the newly created device is shown as Inactive.
 To activate the device, you will need to initiate a connection through the device SDK.
-For more information, see [EnOS SDK Overview](/docs/app-development/en/latest/sdk_overview.html)
+For more information, see [EnOS SDK Overview](/docs/app-development/en/2.0.9/sdk_overview.html)

 ## Related Information